mpapierski/node-gadu/README.md

 ## TODO

- * Implement `libuv`'s asynchronous DNS resolver.
-Forking might cause problems when multiple threads are present.
+ * ~~Implement `libuv`'s asynchronous DNS resolver.
+Forking might cause problems when multiple threads are present.~~
+ * Implement timeouts for the libuv implementation of resolver.

 ## Documentation